+Table: 17.1.3.3.2-1.
+Illiormation Events for 1 100e Event Necords

+Element

+Observed IMSI

-Observed IMSI IMSI of the target
+IMSI of the target

+Event type

-Event type Description which type of event is delivered:- Discovery Request, Match Report
+Description which type of event is delivered:- Discovery Request, Match Report

+Event date

-Event date Date of the event generation in the ProSe Function
+Date of the event generation in the ProSe Function

+Event time

 Time of the event generation in the ProSe Function.
-Timestamp shall be generated relative to the ProSe Function internal clock.
+Timestamp shall be generated relative to the

+ProSe Function internal clock.

 Role of the target

 Whether the target is an announcing or a monitoring UE

 Discovery PLMN identity

 PLMN used or to be used for the discovery

 ProSe Application ID Name

 Identity of a user within the context of a specific application

 Metadata

 Metadata relating to a ProSe Application ID Name of the announcing UE

+Network Element Identifier

+Unique identifier for the element reporting the ICE.

 Timer

-The 'Validity Timer' or 'Time to Live' value assigned by the network to a specific ProSe Application Code or Filter, that controls how long the UE can announce/monitor it
+The "Validity Timer" or "Time to Live" value assigned by the network to a specific ProSe Application

+Code or Filter, that controls how long the UE can announce/monitor it

 Identity of the other UE

 In Match reports, there is a second UE involved.

 ProSe Application Code

+Bitstring that is actually announced over the air or included in a discovery filter applied by UE

+ProSe App Mask

+Bitmask that allows the monitoring UE to perform full or partial matching.
+Multiple Masks may be

+included in a Discovery Filter.
+The length of the mask is the same as the length of ProSe Application

+Code